Mohammad Amir: International retirement and return to national team

-Alleging ill-treatment from the PCB, Amir announced on 17 December 2020 that he would not be available for selection for his national side anymore.
+Alleging ill-treatment from the PCB, Amir announced on 17 December 2020 that he would not be available for selection for his national team anymore.
 He had cited "mental torture" by the management as the reason behind his decision and openly criticized the Pakistan team management and coaching staff including Waqar Younis and Misbah-ul-Haq on more than one occasion.
 He also said that they tried to spoil his image and it took a lot of hard work to build his image.
 However, Younis denied the allegations and stated he was hurt by the comments.

 On 24 March 2024, Amir reversed his decision to retire, and after "positive discussions" with the PCB, made himself available for selection ahead of the T20 World Cup scheduled for June that year.
 In April, he was included in the squad for the T20I home series against New Zealand.
 In his comeback match, the second T20I of the series played at Rawalpindi, he claimed two wickets in a seven-wicket win.

 2024 T20 World Cup

-In May 2024, he was named in Pakistan’s squad for the 2024 ICC Men's T20 World Cup tournament.
+In May 2024, he was named in Pakistan's squad for the 2024 ICC Men's T20 World Cup tournament.
 He took seven wickets in four matches during the tournament, with an impressive average of 10.28.